 Please note: This page will not always be 100% up to date.

-At the time of writing (02 Dec 17), an assembled, "working" instance of PCB 269 exits!
-And two further copies of that version of the PCB are on hand.
+At the time of writing (26 Jan 18), assembled, "working" instances of the first two versions of PCB 269 exits!
+And two further copies of that version of each PCB are on hand.

-At the time of writing, I also have three copies of a second version of the PCB on order, which should be available to me from 14 December 17.
-I also have small stocks of most of the components for the board, including a "ready to use" ATtiny85 for one instances of PCB 269.
+At the time of writing, I also have small stocks of most of the components for the board, including a "ready to use" ATtiny85 for one instances of PCB 269.
 (The ATtiny85 provides the circuit's watchdog feature... and if you don't need that feature, yet, the board works fine without the ATtiny.)

 So much for the good news!

 The bad news?
 At 28 Jan 18, board version 17b28, I find that when the ATtiny is on the board, even before you draw power to do something useful, if Vin is interrupted when Vout can initially supply 4.83v, that falls to 4.0 in only half an hour, and to 1.97 in 90 minutes.
 Hardly the "through the night" expected!
 (And that's with a 1F supercap... twice what Nick was using.)
 An Atmega 328 would still be running... if you don't allow anything for the power it would have been using!... but only just.

 Nick is a very credible, experienced Arduino user.
 I fully expect that the low power capacity I am seeing is down to a simple "boo-boo" in my work to implement his project.
 If you could help me find it, I'd be delighted!
 I suspect it is somewhere in how I've programmed or configured (fuses) the ATtiny...
 I am new to these wondrous beasts.
 And the board hold power nicely when everything other than the ATtiny is present.
 (It is only there to provide the watchdog, by the way.
 The board already works fine to save, massage, and deliver power if you leave the ATtiny out.)